-Throughout the term, the school will organize activities in the evening.
+Throughout the term, the program will organize 1-2 activities per week for its students.

 We are very flexible with all the activities and will change them to meet the needs of our students.